Commissioner Personas

 Read: Montoyer launches AI agents for the EU quarterFAQ

 Montoyer is an open-source, domain-specific multi-agent framework that models the internal machinery, civil service workflows, and legislative procedures of the European Union.
-Unlike general-purpose chatbots, Montoyer breaks down complex institutional processes — like the Inter-service Consultation, College Deliberation, and Trilogue negotiations — into specialised, interacting agents bound by real-world mandates.
+Unlike general-purpose chatbots, Montoyer breaks down complex institutional processes (Inter-service Consultation, College Deliberation, Trilogue negotiations) into specialised, interacting agents bound by real-world mandates.

 No. Montoyer is a completely independent, open-source project built for the Brussels policy ecosystem.
 All generated outputs are explicitly marked as drafts for official review and do not represent the official stance, legal opinions, or policy positions of the European Commission or any other EU institution.